 Elder Care Initiative strives to provide education and awareness about preparing for your senior years.
 The African American community is least prepared when it comes to retirement, estate planning and understanding the legal and financial preparation needed to care for parents, grandparents and ultimately, for our own long-term care.
 It is a comprehensive program that also focuses on elder abuse awareness, financial peace, supporting the caregiver and volunteering at senior care facilities.
 The Zetas, Amicae and Youth Clubs provide ongoing support to several senior centers in Gloucester County.

 Zeta Prematurity Awareness Program (ZPAP) occurs annually during the entire month of November in support of World Prematurity Day on November 17th and the March of Dimes.
-Since 2003, Zeta chapters and auxiliaries reach out to houses of worship across the country and distribute information on prematurity awareness, causes of prematurity and the importance of seeking prenatal care in an effort to decrease infant mortality and the number of low birth weight babies.
-In 2016, over 100,000 people were reached through the Sorority’s grassroots campaign.
+Zeta chapters and auxiliaries reach out to houses of worship across the country and distribute information on prematurity awareness, causes of prematurity and the importance of seeking prenatal care in an effort to decrease infant mortality and the number of low birth weight babies.
 Each year Omicron Omicron Zeta Chapter participates in this program at local churches.

-Since 2013, Zeta Phi Beta Sorority, Inc. has partnered with St. Jude Children’s Research Hospital to eliminate childhood cancer.
+Zeta Phi Beta Sorority, Inc. has partnered with St. Jude Children’s Research Hospital to eliminate childhood cancer.
 St. Jude Children’s Research Hospital mission is “to advance cures, and means of prevention, for pediatric catastrophic diseases through research and treatment … no child is denied treatment based on race, religion or a family’s ability to pay.”
 Omicron Omicron Zeta Chapter provides annual monetary donations to the hospital.
-This year, the sorority launched Zeta’s HOPE for St. Jude, in an effort to raise at least $30,000 to save children’s lives.
-As of June 30, 2017 the sorority has exceeded its goal by raising 47, 985.00.

 Adopt-A-School allows members of Zeta Phi Beta to identify low performing schools and provide assistance in a number of ways to enhance the educational experience and increase test scores.
 Members purchase supplies and/or equipment, provide volunteer hours, provide scholarship incentives, assist with parent engagement programs and work with administrators to identify needs that may be specific to that particular school.
-Omicron Omicron Zeta Chapter Zetas, Amicae and Youth Clubs have adopted Evergreen Avenue Elementary School in Woodbury, NJ.
-The chapter has funded scholarship incentives, made parents aware of what to do in emergencies, conducted a Halloween Trunk-or-Treat, organizes an African American Read-In and funds PTO activities.
+Omicron Omicron Zeta Chapter Zetas, and Amicae have adopted Evergreen Avenue Elementary School in Woodbury, NJ.
+The chapter funds scholarship incentives, donates teacher supply bags, conducts a Halloween Trunk-or-Treat, organizes an African American Read-In and funds PTO activities.

-Zeta Phi Beta Sorority, Incorporated has taken on the mission to help increase awareness of the sacrifices and contributions made by America’s veterans and military families.
-This year the chapter’s contributions include: Volunteering and donations to the NJ Veterans Memorial Home at Vineland; monetary donations to Women Veterans Rock, Inc., buying toiletries and magazines for a shelter and providing holiday gifts to military families.
+Military Initiatives Zeta Phi Beta Sorority, Incorporated has taken on the mission to help increase awareness of the sacrifices and contributions made by America’s veterans and military families.
+The chapter’s contributions include: Volunteering and donations to the NJ Veterans Memorial Home at Vineland; monetary donations to Women Veterans Rock, Inc. and providing holiday gifts to military families.
 Wreaths across America is a December contributions to the Buffalo Soldiers Cemetery in Franklinville.
 Memorial Day, 2023, the chapter purchased a permanent sitting bench for the cemetery.

 “Life’s most persistent and urgent question is ‘what are you doing for others?’”